- 1867: 10 miles completed between Tomah and Warren, Wisconsin by the West Wisconsin Railway

 Unfortunately, tragedy struck the bridge in late June 2021.
 After a tree limb damaged the railing on the bridge during a storm, a major buckle was found over the center pier.
 Investigations revealed the pier was failing, and the bridge was in immediate danger of collapse.
 Solutions were sought urgently, and for two weeks, it seemed the bridge would likely be demolished.

-At the time of writing, this story is still unfolding.
-However, on July 13th 2021, the Eau Claire City Council unanimously accepted a proposal for emergency repairs on the bridge, which are expected to cost upwards of 3 million Dollars.
-The scope of the repairs is continuing to be investigated, although this money is expected to cover the complete replacement of all five piers with new concrete structures that replicate the original stone look.
+However, on July 13th 2021, the Eau Claire City Council unanimously accepted a proposal for emergency repairs on the bridge, which were expected to cost upwards of 3 million Dollars.
+The scope of the repairs included the replacement of the top portion of the failing piers, replacement of expansion joints, repairs of other stonework and other improvements.

-In addition, it is believed that minor repairs may be needed to the iron span that sat over the failing pier.
-Should these repairs be completed successfully, this will be one of the most unique and challenging examples of railroad bridge preservation the author has ever seen.
+The bridge reopened in March 2022, with a ribbon cutting ceremony on March 28th, 2022.
+This is one of the most unique and challenging examples of railroad bridge preservation the author has ever seen.
 This also should serve as an excellent example project to other agencies who are debating to remove or repair a historic bridge.

-The author has ranked this bridge as being nationally significant, due to the unique, one of a kind design, the landmark status and the excellent repair proposal that is expected to be completed during the fall of 2021.
+The author has ranked this bridge as being nationally significant, due to the unique, one of a kind design, the landmark status and the excellent repair that was completed during the spring of 2022.
 The preservation of this bridge is critical, and the bridge represents an excellent example of transportation heritage that is truly one of a kind.